firecmsco/firecms/website/docs/hooks/use_side_entity_controller.md

 ### Schema resolver

 You may want to override the schema definition for particular entities in.
-In that case you can define a schema resolver in the CMSAppProvider level.
+In that case you can define a schema resolver in the FireCMS level.

 In order to do that, you can specify a `SchemaResolver` that is in charge of resolving the `path` and `entityId` and returning a `SchemaConfig`, where you